This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Before I caught my bus to Savannah, my host and her housemate took me on a brief sunburnt excursion to Folly Beach.
 We began with brunch crepes at Tokyo Crepes.
 I struggled for about ten minutes, trying to decide between sweet or savoury.
 Although the chocolate and almond option looked delicious, I thought I should have something more “substantial” so went for the breakfast crepe of ham, scrambled egg and cheddar cheese.
 It was fresh, light and tasty.

 I visited on a fall Saturday and there were hundreds of people enjoying the beach.
-The sand was different to what I expected, as it was tinged grey and dark.
+The sand was different from what I expected, as it was tinged grey and dark.
 There were yellow and blue umbrellas lined up on each stretch of beach either side of the pier.
-The houses on the left hand side looked like they were out of a Nicholas Sparks’ book.
+The houses on the left-hand side looked like they were out of a Nicholas Sparks’ book.
 Yet the resorts on the other side were enormous rectangular eyesores, which was nevertheless important for tourism in the area.

 The water was wavy and slightly murky, like home.
 As I walked along the pier and saw the young families fishing, I could have been at home.
 Until I turned to see the resort, that is.